jflavio11/WifiConnector/README.md

 ### Important!
+**WifiConnector instance must be implemented on Service or IntentService**

+Since 1.2-beta1 listeners are not inside WifiConnector class, so you must call them as a single class.

-**WifiConnector instance must be implemented on Service or IntentService** Remember, you have to put these permissions on your Manifest:
+Remember, you have to put these permissions on your Manifest:
 ```
 <uses-permission android:name="android.permission.ACCESS_WIFI_STATE" />